 Influencing Policy & Legislation

-- Work with law enforcement agencies and the judicial system to require mandatory arrest of the primary aggressor when responding to a domestic violence call.
+- Work with law enforcement agencies and the judicial system to require the mandatory arrest of the primary aggressor when responding to a domestic violence call.

 - Support legislation that:

 - Allows minors to petition for Protective Orders (POs) on their own behalf and explicitly describe the procedure for doing so.